bingeli1212/nitrile-preview/doc/DOC-diagram.md

   path a = &perpoint{(0,0),(2,0),(0.5,1)}
   ```

++ rotate(&A,90)

+  This rotates a given path by a certain angle in an anti-clockwise rotation.

++ translate(&A,10,20)

+  This translates a given path by a given distance in X and Y direction.

 # Special notes for MetaPost users

 The color syntax is either the color name, such as "red", "green", or